tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 ## Task 2: Generating a CSR

-When a company wants to get a **public-key certificate** from a CA, it must first generate a Certificate Signing Request (or **CSR** for short).
+> When a company wants to get a <ins>public-key certificate</ins> from a CA, it must first generate a Certificate Signing Request (or **CSR** for short).
 This document, which contains the company's public key and identity information, is sent to the CA, who will verify it and only then generate the certificate.

 In this task, we had to generate a CSR for our server.
 The guide provided the command to do it, which was quite similar to the one used to generate the self-signed certificate.
 As a matter of fact, the only difference was the `-x509` flag, which prevented the command from self-signing the certificate.

 Additionally, we were required to add additional **URLs** for our website.
-To accomplish that, we used the `-addtext` flag coupled with the 'subjectAltName' field.
-As such, "www.l11g04.net" and "www.l11g04.pt" would be valid hostnames, were the CA to accept our CSR.
+To accomplish that, we used the `-addtext` flag coupled with the "subjectAltName" field.
+As such, besides www.l11g04.com, both www.l11g04.net and www.l11g04.pt would be valid hostnames, were the CA to accept our CSR.